threefoldfoundation/info_african_regen/src/onsite/onsite.md

 ## What To Do When You Arrive at the Event

-Our gathering is located at Jungle Paradise Resort & Spa, also known as Mbweni Ruins, the site of the Eden community project.
+Our gathering is located at Jungle Paradise Resort & Spa, also known as Mbweni Ruins.

 When you arrive at the entrance, please head to the check-in counter and state your name.
 You'll receive a bracelet which will identify you as a conference attendee, and will provide you entry over the four days.

 Where you head next will depend on your time of arrival.
-You may go to Mbweni Ruins where the dinner on the first night and all of main sessions will be held.
-Or you may head through the grounds to the restaurant area.

 We will be communicating via [our Telegram group](https://t.me/+U3Bc77YxDs1mZjUy), so keep your eyes peeled there for more info.